-must be 16 years of age and have Bronze Cross and Standard First
+National Lifeguards are highly skilled and trained individuals.
+To become a lifeguard you must be 15 years of age and have Bronze Cross and Standard First Aid certifications.

-Copyright 2012 by The Royal Life Saving Society Canada, Ontario Branch.
+Copyright 2021 by The Royal Life Saving Society Canada, Ontario Branch.
 Registered Charity No. 10809 7270 RR0001.